CI/CD for Design: Catching AI Slop Before It Ships

 Sailop's CI output works with:

-- Bitbucket Pipelines: Use the CLI directly in your pipeline scripts
+- Bitbucket Pipelines: call the CLI directly in pipeline scripts

-- Vercel: Add to build command in vercel.json
+- Vercel: add it to the build command in

 // vercel.json